A Wasserstein distance approach for concentration of empirical risk estimates: Introduction

 We provide a novel categorization of risk measures based on their continuity properties in the space of distributions equipped with the Wasserstein metric.
-To elaborate, we define two broad types of risk measures, say \tone\ and \ttwo, and establish the following facts: (i) CVaR, SRM and UBSR are \tone; and (ii) CPT and RDEU are \ttwo.
+To elaborate, we define two broad types of risk measures, say \tone\ and \ttwo, and show that, under suitable conditions, (i) CVaR, SRM and UBSR are \tone; and (ii) CPT, RDEU and DRM are \ttwo.
 Such a categorization provides a uniform framework for estimating the aforementioned risk measures as well as deriving concentration bounds for the estimates, which is the primary focus of this work.

 The need for concentration bounds for estimation of risk measures is motivated by the fact that, while information about the underlying distribution is typically unavailable in practical applications, one can often obtain i.i.d. samples from the distribution.
 Our aim is to estimate the chosen risk measure using these samples, and derive concentration bounds for these estimates.
 We consider this problem of estimation in the broader context of \tone\ and \ttwo\ risk measures.
 In the former case, we examine the estimator obtained by applying the risk measure to the empirical distribution constructed from an i.i.d. sample.
 On the other hand, in the case of a \ttwo\ risk measure, we consider an estimator that is obtained using the truncated empirical distribution.
 Our estimator for \tone\ risk measure, when specialized to the case of CVaR, coincides with the one that is already available in the literature.
-On the other hand, the general \tone\ estimator applied to SRM and UBSR, leads to novel estimators.
+On the other hand, the general \tone\ estimator applied to SRM and UBSR leads to novel estimators.
 Next, in the case of CPT, the estimator in literature does not involve truncation, while our \ttwo\ estimator does.
 For the case of RDEU, our estimator is novel, to the best of our knowledge.